 Did you injure your foot during your holidays?
 Check if your travel insurance can cover an upgrade to business or first class.

 Suggestions for fun activities to do when

-travelling with an orthopaedic boot
+travelling with a walking boot

 I recommend looking for resources about accessible travel in your destination.
 Tourist information

 I highly recommend calling operators to ask questions about accessibility and reviewing photos when you are making travel plans.

 1. Road trip